Kinto/kinto-http.py/README.rst

 Get or create
 -------------

-In some cases, you might want to create a bucket, collection or record only if it doesn't exist already.
+In some cases, you might want to create a bucket, collection, group or record only if it doesn't exist already.
 To do so, you can pass the ``if_not_exists=True`` to the ``create_*`` methods::